servo/servo.org/README.md

 - Go to <https://crowdfunding.lfx.linuxfoundation.org/projects/e98e012f-479e-45d0-8781-4d7f616baa9d/financial>
     - You may need to open it in private browsing to avoid getting a 404, not sure why
 - Manually add up the amounts for one month, stopping when you see the same donor repeated

+## Triaging commits in nightlies for monthly updates

+Generally we want to include...

+- gecko upgrades (stylo, webrender, mozjs)
+- web-facing changes
+- DX-affecting CI changes
+- MSRV and Rust edition changes
+- platform support changes
+- platform bustage fixes
+- crash fixes

+And generally we want to exclude...

+- dependabot updates (“build(deps)”)
+- WPT imports (“Update web-platform-tests”)
+- lint and warning fixes
+- other CI changes
+- refactors (unless large-scale)
+- dependency cleanups

+## Hints for writing about changes

+**Always check the correct names of people and API features.** People like it when their names are spelled correctly, of course, but sometimes authors refer to API features by incorrect names.
+When in doubt, check the spec.
+For example, [servo#32642](https://github.com/servo/servo/pull/32642) says “ShaderCompilationInfo” in the title, but the interface is actually [GPUCompilationInfo](https://developer.mozilla.org/en-US/docs/Web/API/GPUCompilationInfo), returned by the [getCompilationInfo() method on GPUShaderModule](https://developer.mozilla.org/en-US/docs/Web/API/GPUShaderModule/getCompilationInfo).

+**Check for partial implementations.** Sometimes a patch appears to implement an API feature, but the feature may actually be incomplete.
+If support is not complete or mostly complete, describe only what is supported or use phrases like “partial”, “basic”, or “initial support”.
+For example, the title of [servo#32576](https://github.com/servo/servo/pull/32576) suggests that it implements FontFaceSet, but the description and diff explains that only document.fonts.ready is actually implemented.

+**Check for experimental implementations.** Sometimes a patch appears to implement an API feature, but the feature is gated by a pref.
+If the user needs to enable a pref to use a feature, make sure you mention that.
+For example, [servo#31108](https://github.com/servo/servo/pull/31108) implements ResizeObserver, but the user needs to run servoshell with `--pref dom.resize_observer.enabled` ([June 2024](https://servo.org/blog/2024/06/28/input-text-emoji-devtools/)).

+**Check for disabled implementations.** Sometimes a patch appears to implement an API feature, but the feature is still completely disabled.
+In this case, it may not be worth writing about the feature at all, unless a lot of work went into the patch.
+For example, [servo#30752](https://github.com/servo/servo/pull/30752) implements some :has() selector features, but the feature is completely disabled ([November 2023](https://servo.org/blog/2023/11/30/embedding-floats-color-mix/)).